Photos from total solar eclipse show awe as moon covers sun

 Viewers also enjoyed seeing the skies darken as the moon covered the sun in Canada.
 The eclipse passed through Canada before exiting continental North America off Newfoundland.

+An eerie glow appeared as the moon blocked out the sun during totality, briefly plunging daylight into darkness.

 Some were able to take in the view from stadiums.
 Players looked up ahead of the game between the Chicago White Sox and the Cleveland Guardians at Progressive Field in Cleveland, Ohio.
-Fans also enjoyed the eclipse experience ahead of the game between the Miami Marlins and the New York Yankees at Yankee Stadium.
+Fans also enjoyed the eclipse experience ahead of a game between the Miami Marlins and the New York Yankees at Yankee Stadium, which was pushed back until after the eclipse.

 The eclipse also caused traffic jams in some areas.